Here is just a little info to let you get to know our pub better...

 Elodie has worked in several of our southern Brunning and price pubs over the past three years, starting at The Black Jug, where she spent two years keeping the punters in check, then moving onto The Fox Revived for a new challenge.
 Prior to this, she worked as an air stewardess for Monarch airlines.
 After finding her feet on the ground she decided to start her career within pub management.
 Elodie's never without a smile on her face and is always around for a chat, no matter what side of the bar she is on!
 But beware, her guilty pleasure is a cracking GnT.

-Sam is our boy about the bar, he's had plenty of experience behind them and is a beer lover at heart.
+Sam is our boy about the bar, he's had plenty of experience behind them and is a gin lover at heart.
 Sam's claim to fame is that he represents England playing Bike Polo, Olympics here he comes!
 He also has a 1st class degree in Zoology which isn't something you hear every day!

 Emily is one of our full time bar tenders, but when she's not here keeping the punters in check, she's studying photography at Cheltenham Uni.
 Emily is a bit of a gin fanatic, her favourite is our Rhubarb Edinburgh gin before finishing her night in style down at the local nightclub.